Dr. Antonis Chatzinotas

 Group Leader Microbial Systems Ecology

-I am interested in understanding the diversity, functioning and ecosystem processes of microbial communities in natural and engineered ecosystems (e.g. lakes, rivers, aquifers, soils, wastewater treatment plants).
-Analysis of environmental microbial communities (bacteria, fungi, protists, phage) relies both on cultivation-dependent and -independent approaches.
+I am interested in understanding the diversity, functioning and ecosystem processes of microbial communities (bacteria, protists, phage) in natural and engineered ecosystems (e.g. lakes, rivers, aquifers, soils, wastewater treatment plants).

 My research addresses amongst others